ssokolow/verify_files/README.rst

 **Plaintext Files:**
     Maybe I can also check for use of ``FF`` bytes, since that's the other common fill byte for failed reads.
+**.ini, .rc, .desktop, and .conf Files:**
+    See what I can do to check these for well-formedness using the parsers in Python's standard library.
+**Shell Scripts:**
+    Can bash do a basic syntax check on untrusted scripts safely?
 **git repositories:**
     Verify repositories using `git fsck` and figure out how to check the working tree against the repository.